Department of Art and Archaeology

 An often interdisciplinary study of themes and problems in 19th-century art with special attention to recent writing in the field.
 Possible topics include: the persistence of realism, Impressionism and its aftermath, shifting representations of masculinity and femininity, and the formation of the first European avant-gardes.
 The course may also center on a particular artistic medium or geographical location.
 Two lectures, one preceptorial.
 Staff

 An often interdisciplinary study of themes and problems in 20th-century art with special attention to recent writing in the field.
 Possible topics include: models of abstraction, critiques of the traditional mediums of art, artistic responses to technological transformation and/or political revolution, and artistic explorations of the unconscious.
 One three-hour seminar.
-I. Small
+H. Foster

 ART 347 Architecture and the Visual Arts (see ARC 302)

-ART 348 Masters and Movements of 20th-Century Photography Not offered this year LA
+ART 348 Masters and Movements of 20th-Century Photography Spring LA

-By focusing on six major figures (such as Stieglitz, Weston, Moholy-Nagy, Evans, Frank, Sherman), this course examines the ways that photography was transformed from a poor stepchild of the fine arts to a staple of museum exhibitions.
+By focusing on six major figures (Stieglitz, Weston, Moholy-Nagy, Evans, Frank, Sherman), this course examines the ways that photography was transformed from a poor stepchild of the fine arts to a staple of museum exhibitions.
 Topics will include the impact of abstraction on photography; the interactions between art photography and the new print and cinematic mass media; and the development of photographic collections and criticism.
-Two 90-minute classes.
-A. McCauley
+Two 90-minute classes A. McCauley

 ART 350 Chinese Cinema (also EAS 356) Fall LA